 If you are a veteran or currently in the guard or reserve, the On-The-Job Training (OJT) Program offers you an alternative way to use your VA (GI Bill) education and training benefits.
 The following is a summary of these GI Bill alternatives.

-When you are trained for a new job, you can receive monthly training benefits from the Department of Veterans Affairs (VA) in addition to your regular salary.
+When you are trained for a new job, you can receive monthly training benefits from the Department of Veterans Affairs in addition to your regular salary.
 This means that if you are using the Post 9/11 GI Bill you can receive up to 100% of the housing stipend for your zip code.

-For example in 2014-2015, those using the MGIB program may get $1,287.75 a month for the first six months of training, $860 for the second six months of training and $547 for remaining training.
+For example in 2014-2015, those using the MGIB program may get $1,287.75 a month for the first six months of training, $944.35 for the second six months of training and $600.95 for remaining training.